nukIeer/pyramid/README.md

 ### ⚠️ Contribution Rules:
 * **Cite Sources:** No wild speculation.
 If you claim Vanguard owns X% of a defense contractor, link the SEC 13F filing.
-* **No Hate Speech/Antisemitism/Racism:** This repository analyzes *capital, class, and algorithmic control*.
-Attempts to reduce this complex, transnational system into cheap ethnic or religious bigotry will be immediately rejected and banned.
-The system has no religion; its only god is capital and control.

 ---

 ## 🔗 BACKLINKS & RESOURCES FOR FURTHER DIVES